lamarbbakri/Lamar-Portfolio/student-clubs/README.md

 *(Cybersecurity Committee Member)*

 - Active member of the Cybersecurity Committee.
-- Participated in organizing and delivering cybersecurity-related initiatives.
+- Contributed to organizing cybersecurity-focused initiatives and events.
-- Contributed to technical sessions and hands-on activities for students.
+- Participated in delivering technical sessions and hands-on activities.
-- Supported awareness efforts around digital security and safe computing practices.
+- Supported awareness efforts related to digital security and safe computing.

 ---

 ### Dhaheer Club – IMAMU
 *(Head of Artificial Intelligence Committee)*

-- Led the Artificial Intelligence Committee.
+- Led the Artificial Intelligence Committee and its activities.
-- Organized AI-focused sessions, workshops, and knowledge-sharing activities.
+- Organized AI-focused sessions, workshops, and knowledge-sharing events.
-- Guided students in understanding practical AI use cases and emerging technologies.
+- Guided students on practical AI use cases and emerging technologies.
-- Coordinated teamwork and content planning for AI initiatives within the club.
+- Coordinated content planning and teamwork for AI initiatives.

 ---